Think of your inner critic as a person entirely separate from yourself.

 In impro, as in any other creative activity, the critical voice in your head is the cause of all kinds of blocks.
 You start worrying about whether you look mad, bad or wrong – your creativity shuts down…

-Keith Johnstone, the legendary improviser who trained me, sometimes asks somebody to stand on stage with their hand in the air.
+Johnstone, the legendary improviser who trained me, would sometimes ask somebody to stand on stage with a hand in the air.

-Then he asks them what they’re supposed to be doing.
+Then he’d ask them what they’re supposed to be doing.

-Often there’s a tiny pause, as the trainee improviser thinks of one idea and quickly rejects it in favour of something more “safe”.
+Often there’d be a tiny pause, as the trainee improviser thinks of one idea and quickly rejects it in favour of something more “safe”.

 The first idea is usually something brilliant.
 “I’m milking a giraffe.”